How Often Do DUI Cases Go to Trial in Arizona

 The other consideration is whether the expense of taking your case to trial makes financial sense for you.
 This is something that needs to be thoughtfully contemplated and evaluated.
 The high costs involved in going to trial are an unfortunate reality in our judicial system.
 It’s expensive to go to court and those court costs are passed directly onto you.
 If it makes sense to spend the money you can hire expert witnesses, you can hire an accident reconstructionist.
 You can re-test blood samples.
 So, if that is a good strategy for you, these are things that can strengthen your case.

 The cost of hiring a reputable lawyer are significant as well.
-Now there are public defenders, of course, and their services are free, but they offer a very different caliber of service than what an experienced and knowledgeable private DUI attorney will be able to offer.
+Now there are public defenders, of course, and their services are free, but they offer a very different caliber of service than what an experienced and knowledgeable private DUI lawyer will be able to offer.
 There is a direct correlation between the amount of compensation that a lawyer receives and the level of representation that a client receives in my opinion.
 That is just how the system works.
 It is a reality.
 So, you want to look at that.
 Is it worth your money?
 Is it worth your time?
 Is it worth your investment in hiring all these different experts, witnesses and utilizing these different resources to give you a favorable outcome?
 So, if money is not an object then trial is a good way to go.

 Another very important consideration before deciding to go to trial is to make sure that you are not going to incur a harsher punishment for doing so.
 For example, if you are in a bad jurisdiction and you lose your case, there are some courts, judges and prosecutors that will request a substantially harsher penalty based on the fact that you made them go to trial.
 This is known as a trial tax.
 This is very unethical, but some judges just do not want these types of cases being heard in their courtrooms.
 You have a right to a trial, but some judges will do that.
 They will give you a far worse penalty than what you would have obtained through accepting a plea deal.